top of page

 Stacey C. Huber

-Ben, a sophomore at LaSalle University, Peter, a junior at Millersville University, Josh, a freshman at West Virginia University and Morgan a senior at Hempfield High School.
+They're also parents to humans.
+Ashley, an employee at Penn State Health, Avery, a junior at Indiana University of Pennsylvania, Ben, a junior at LaSalle University, Peter, a senior at Millersville University, Josh, a sophomore at West Chester University and Morgan a freshman at Penn State University.

 Recognizing the peace and closure that comes from at home euthanasia, Stacey encouraged Mark to extend this service to the local community.